 Given all of this, it is hardly necessary to point out that the BBC, like most major media organizations, has long-standing connections with the British security services (which are, incidentally, the most extensive in the world outside of the US).
 Of course, the BBC is hardly unique in this respect.
 The investigative journalist David Rose has spoken about his own interactions with British and US intelligence sources, criticizing the often misleading information he was given (including cast-iron reassurances about the existence of Saddam’s ‘weapons of mass destruction’) and the unaccountable influence of anonymous ‘Whitehall sources’ over British journalism ('Spies and their lies', New Statesman, 27 September, 2007).
 Nevertheless, the BBC’s connections to state power are particularly deep.
-The organization sees one of its roles as the projection of British ‘soft power’ on the global stage and its journalists and senior management staff meet and communicate regularly with the Ministry of Defence, GCHQ, MI5 and MI6.
+The organization sees one of its roles as the projection of British ‘soft power’ on the global stage and its journalists and senior managers meet and communicate regularly with the Ministry of Defence, GCHQ, MI5 and MI6.
 For fifty years, BBC staff were vetted by MI5 and today, many prominent BBC figures, such as Security Correspondent Frank Gardner, a former Territorial Army captain and investment banker, have links with the secret state (for more on these kinds of connections, see Tom Mills's 2016 book The BBC: Myth of a Public Service).

 The Internet: A Brave New World?